See what happens at a Restorative Justice conference

-The ones featured here are accurate accounts of real RJ meetings that have taken place.
+Here are some word for word written records of real RJ meetings that have taken place.
 Every name has been changed or anonymised as have other identifying features such as times, locations and place names.
 All copyright remains with Why me?.

 This is a record of a Restorative Justice Conference that took place inside a prison in the UK between an offender in his 20s and the young man (about the same age) who he’d been found guilty of mugging a few months previously.
 The young man’s mother was also present.
 The offender was around half way through his sentence and was on a prison programme aimed at getting him off drugs.